overture-stack/lectern/docs/01-lectern.md

 # Lectern

-Lectern is Overture's Data Dictionary Schema Manager.
-It provides a system for defining, validating, and managing collections of schemas that specify the expected structure and syntax of data upon submission (data dictionaries).
-Lectern supports version control and can compute differences between schema versions.
-It is designed to integrate with and support data submission and validation processes, which are handled by separate services such as Overtures Song & Lyric components.
+Lectern is Overture's Data Dictionary Schema Manager, designed to manage collections of data dictionaries (schemas specifying expected data structure and syntax).
+Lectern support version control for these schemas, can compute differences between schema versions and integrates with and validates data submissions processed by other Overture services (Song & Lyric).

 ## Key Features